+- a.
 July: FAA offices will start to compile and collate entry forms submitted for the calendar year.

-State winners will be selected and the Washington Headquarters advised by January 30, and awards will be presented on or after February 28.
+(The entries are acceptable through December 31.) - b.
+State winners will be selected and the Washington Headquarters advised by January 30, (of the following year) and awards will be presented on or after March 5 (of the following year).

+7 Mar 71
-Regional winners will be selected and the Washington Headquarters advised by February 15, and awards will be presented on or after March 30.

-National winners will be selected in March, and awards will be presented on dates scheduled by Headquarters during the first six months of the calendar year.
+- c.
+Regional winners will be selected and the Washington Headquarters advised by February 15, and awards will be presented on or after March 30. - d.
+National winners will be selected in March, and awards will be presented on dates scheduled by Headquarters during the first six months of the calendar year. - e.
 Regional offices will schedule the state and regional award events to suit each office within the established schedule.

-R. D. Shaff

-Director

-acting Flight Standards Service
+Director Flight Standards Service